ibm-cloud-docs/satellite/storage-ibm-system-storage-block-csi-driver.md

 {: #ibm-system-storage-block-csi-driver-config-create-api}
 {: api}

 1. Generate an API key, then request a refresh token.
-For more information, see [Generating an IBM Cloud Identity and Access Management (IAM) token by using an API key](/docs/account?topic=account-iamtoken_from_apikey).
+For more information, see [Generating an IBM Cloud IAM token by using an API key](/docs/iam?topic=iam-iamtoken_from_apikey).

 1. Review the [parameter reference](#ibm-system-storage-block-csi-driver-parameter-reference) for the template version that you want to use.